New Leaders Training Applications for 2023

 You will not be able to save your application part way through and return to it.
-Again, we strongly recommend that you compose your essay answers in advance, spending several days on them.
+Again, we strongly recommend that you compose your essay answers in advance in the Word doc, spending several days on them.
 You can then copy and paste your answers into the online application form.
 Please do not submit a separate doc to SEED; we are sharing the questions for you in this format for your informational and drafting purposes only.

 After You Apply